networkoctopus/Silverletter/README.md

 ## *Battery

-One of my goals was to maximise battery life - this image includes a number of optimisations to help in this regard.
+One of my primary goals was to maximise battery life - this image includes a number of optimisations to help in this regard.
 My 11" machine draws around **4–4.5 W** which equates to ~10 hours of battery life (50% display brightness with Wi-Fi enabled and no apps running).
 With auto-brightness off and brightness at minimum, power usage diops to **3.3–3.5 W**  (Not that I use my machine this way, just for reference)

-One of the unnecessary power draws on this hardware is [unused Thunderbolt controllers](https://wiki.archlinux.org/title/Mac/Troubleshooting#Disabling_Thunderbolt)
+An unnecessary power draw on this hardware is [unused Thunderbolt controllers](https://wiki.archlinux.org/title/Mac/Troubleshooting#Disabling_Thunderbolt)

 > [!IMPORTANT]
 > **Thunderbolt is intentionally disabled by default to save power.** If you rely on that port on the daily, this image is probably not for you.
 I hardly use mine, so the multiple watts—and hours—of power savings are worth it.